The Fool on the Hill: The Game Engine Problem

 So what are the game engines I could use?
 The candidates are, as I see it,

-As I've said, none of these directly supports Clojure.
+As I've said, none of the game engines I'm considering directly supports Clojure.

 There was at one stage considerable support for a source-compatible variant of Clojure targeting Microsoft's 'Common Language Runtime' (CLR) virtual machine, which would make a hybrid Clojure/C# program equally viable.
 The project still exists, but it's unclear how well supported it is.
 If it works well, then Godot and Unity would also be able to integrate Clojure code into a single process.